fpgaprince/rtd/docs/source/sequential.rst

 Conversely, a the latch could have passed the input while the control signal was low, and latch the input value when the control signal is high.
 In otherwords, the output tracks the input while the control signal is low and ignores it when the control signals is high.

+What was just explained here was the D latch.

 .. warning::